-Friday will be muggy with isolated storms possible.
-Highs will range from the mid 80s far north, to the lower 90s south.
-The heat index will be around 100 in the metro.
+Friday will be muggy with a few isolated storms possible.
+Highs will reach the upper 80s to around 90 degrees.

-Saturday will be partly cloudy with the slight chance of a storm and highs 85-90.
-Sunday will be mostly sunny with highs in the upper 80s/lower 90s.
+Saturday will be partly cloudy with the slight chance of a storm and highs in the upper 80s.
+Sunday will be mostly sunny and a little hotter with highs in the low 90s.

-Highs next week will be in the lower 90s Monday, the mid to upper 80s Tuesday and Wednesday, and in the low to mid 80s Thursday and Friday.
+Highs next week will be in the lower 90s on Monday, the mid to upper 80s on Tuesday and Wednesday, and in the low to mid 80s on Thursday and Friday.

-Erin will track to the northeast of the Bahamas, and most computer models curve the hurricane towards Bermuda by the middle of next week.
+The hurricane will track to the northeast of the Bahamas, and most computer models curve the hurricane between the East Coast and Bermuda this weekend.

 As of now, it looks like any impacts locally from Erin will just be rough surf and strong rip currents towards mid-week.